Mass Effect (video game): Conservative reactions to alleged obscenityMass Effect has an optional subplot where the player can develop a romantic relationship with a non-player character. If the relationship becomes more intimate, a cutscene containing partial nudity and sexual activity is shown. The scene first came under scrutiny in an article by neoconservative blogger Kevin McCullough, who employed statements such as "Mass Effect can be customized to sodomise whatever, whomever, however, the game player wishes", and "with its over the net capabilities virtual orgasmic rape is just the push of a button away." The article was criticized by the gaming community and long-time anti-obscenity campaigner Jack Thompson, who said that "this contrived controversy is absolutely ridiculous." Although McCullough ultimately issued an apology, he still considered the material offensive.

 Similarly, a Fox News program by Martha MacCallum discussed the sexual content of the game.
 MacCallum stated that the game "leaves nothing to the imagination" and features the ability for players to "engage in full graphic sex."
 Self-proclaimed psychology specialist Cooper Lawrence and video game journalist Geoff Keighley were also interviewed.
 Lawrence described sexual content in video games as teaching their active users to consider women as objects of desire valued solely for their sexuality.
 She added that the game's player character is a man who decides how many women he wants to be with.
 Keighley focused on challenging the accuracy of her statements and asked her if she actually played the game, to which she responded "No".
 BioWare's parent company Electronic Arts requested a correction from Fox News, but they simply responded that the company had been offered a chance to appear on the channel.

 After watching someone play the game for about two-and-a-half hours, Lawrence eventually retracted her earlier statements.
 She added that she had been told the game was similar to pornography, and noted that she "has seen episodes of Lost that are more sexually explicit."
 In the interim, largely as a reaction from an offended gaming community, her latest book attracted many customer reviews on Amazon which rated it one star out of five.
-Many of these reviews satirically noted that they had not read her book, but heard from someone else that the book was bad, and thus voted low.
-Mass Effect was also banned in Singapore for a short time before it was lifted with an M18 rating.
+Many of these reviews satirically noted that they had not read her book, but heard from someone else that the book was bad, and thus voted low.Mass Effect was banned in Singapore for a short time before it was lifted with an M18 rating.
 Censors in the country said that a scene with an alien and human female caressing was the main reason why the game was not allowed to be sold in video game stores.

 Sequel

 Since Mass Effect was planned as the first chapter of a trilogy, development of a sequel began shortly before the game was released.
-The sequel, entitled Mass Effect 2, was released for Microsoft Windows and Xbox 360 on January 26, 2010, and for PlayStation 3 on January 18, 2011.
+The sequel, entitled Mass Effect 2, was released for Windows and Xbox 360 in a partnership between BioWare and Microsoft Game Studios with Electronic Arts on January 26, 2010, and for PlayStation 3 on January 18, 2011.
 With the import of a completed saved game of the original Mass Effect, the player can impact the story of Mass Effect 2 in numerous ways.
-The sequel was a critical success and received multiple year-end awards, including Game of the Year at the 2011 D.I.C.E.
-Awards and Best Game at the 2011 British Academy of Film and Television Arts Awards.
+The sequel was a critical success and received multiple year-end awards, including Game of the Year at the 14th Annual Interactive Achievement Awards by the Academy of Interactive Arts & Sciences, and Best Game at the 7th British Academy Games Awards by the British Academy of Film and Television Arts.